saeidabd/CalculatorPro/README.md

 # CalculatorPro
-This is my first mini-project on GitHub site; a simple calculator!
+This is my first mini-project on GitHub site; the simple calculator!